danimtb/danimtb.github.io/pages/pages-root-folder/index.md

   title: "Nuestro blog"
   url: 'https://danimtb.github.io/blog/'
   image: blog.png
-  text: 'Aquí enocntraras noticias y avances de nuestros proyectos, referencias a nuestra tecnología y dispositivos, así como casos de usos y aplicaciones.'
+  text: 'Aquí enocntrarás noticias y avances de nuestros proyectos, referencias a nuestra tecnología y dispositivos, así como casos de usos y aplicaciones.'
 #
 # Use the call for action to show a button on the frontpage
 #